nidhhoggr/loopback-connector-sparkpost/readme.md

 ## loopback-connector-sparkpost

-`loopback-connector-sparkpost` is the Loopback connector module which allow to send emails via Mandrill.
+`loopback-connector-sparkpost` is the Loopback connector module which allow to send emails via Sparkpost.

 ## 1. Installation